 Etna is a tiny town located in the state of Wyoming.
 With a population of 185 people and just one neighborhood, Etna is the 66th largest community in Wyoming.

-Etna is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Etna, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Etna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Etna is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Etna who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Etna’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.